Crypto-TII/CryptographicEstimators/README.md

 ### Installation 🛠

-- run `pip install cryptographic_estimators` from your terminal
+- Run `pip install cryptographic_estimators` from your terminal.

-or

-- Clone and `cd` into the project directory.

-- Run `make install` to install the `cryptographic_estimators` library locally.

   _Note:_ If you encounter some permission error, please try creating a virtual environment with the steps mentioned in the